tholden/tholden.github.io/_posts/2015-05-05-attaining-proportional-representation-without-giving-up-the-constituency-link.md

-    <li>At most one candidate obtained over 50% approval.</li>
+  * At most one candidate obtained over 50% approval.

-    <li>Two or more candidates obtained over 50% approval, but the one with the highest approval was not affiliated to a national political party.</li>
+  * Two or more candidates obtained over 50% approval, but the one with the highest approval was not affiliated to a national political party.

-    <li>Two or more candidates obtained over 50% approval, but all or these candidates except perhaps the one with the highest approval were not affiliated to a national political party.</li>
+  * Two or more candidates obtained over 50% approval, but all or these candidates except perhaps the one with the highest approval were not affiliated to a national political party.

-    <li>The vote was for a by-election.</li>
+  * The vote was for a by-election.